0xbennyv/sophos-intelix-lookup/README.md

 Sample JSON and IOC's included for testing.
 This script is in no way suppored by SOPHOS.

 # Usage:
-CLI for scripting
+CLI for scripting:

 python run.py <ioc_file.txt>

 OR

-Interactive Prompt
+Interactive Prompt:

 python run.py

 # To come: